 The tutorial will then present real-time transport protocols, such as Real-Time Transport protocol (RTP) and the Real-Time Control Protocol (RTCP).
 The next topic is streaming video in a single server, using content distribution networks (CDNs).
+Also discussed is the Stream Control Transmission Protocol (SCTP), which provides a general-purpose transport protocol for transporting stream traffic.
+The tutorial describes detailed streaming source modeling and analysis.
+In real-time applications, a stream of data is sent at a constant rate.
+This data must be delivered to the appropriate application on the destination system, using real-time protocols.
 The most widely applied protocol for real-time transmission is the Real-Time Transport Protocol (RTP), including its companion version: Real-Time Control Protocol (RTCP).
 UDP cannot provide any timing information.
 RTP is built on top of the existing UDP stack.
 Real-time applications may use multicasting for data delivery.

 We also cover video streaming that presents a significant challenge to network designers.
 A video in a single server can be streamed from a video server to a client at the client request.
 The high bit-rate video streaming must sometimes pass through many Internet service providers, leading to the likelihood of significant delay and loss on video.
 One practical solution to this challenge is to use content distribution networks (CDNs) for distributing stored multimedia content.
 Video streaming, e-mail, and image packets in the best-effort Internet are mixed in the output queue of the main exit router of a domain.
-We explain how a burst of packets, primarily from the image file source, could cause IP video streaming packets to be excessively delayed or lost at the router.
+Under such circumstances, a burst of packets, primarily from the image file source, could cause IP video streaming packets to be excessively delayed or lost at the router.
 One solution in this case is to mark each packet as to which class of traffic it belongs to.
-This can be done by using the type of-service (ToS) field in IPv4 packets. transmitted packets are first classified in terms of their priorities and are queued in a first in, first out (FIFO) order.
+This can be done by using the type of-service (ToS) field in IPv4 packets.
+As seen in the figure, transmitted packets are first classified in terms of their priorities and are queued in a first in, first out (FIFO) order.
 The priority of an image file can be equal to or less than the one for video streaming, owing to the arrangement of purchased services.
-We explain a similar solution for IPv6 technology.

 The Tutorial will then focus on the Stream Control Transmission Protocol (SCTP) providing a generalpurpose transport protocol for message-oriented applications.
 SCTP is a reliable transport protocol for transporting stream traffic, can operate on top of unreliable connectionless networks, and offers acknowledged and non-duplicated transmission data on connectionless networks.
-The tutorial will describe the SCTP's unique features such as being error free, having ordered and unordered delivery modes, having effective methods to avoid flooding congestion and masquerade attacks, multipoint, and the fact that it allows several streams within a connection.
+SCTP has the following features.
+The protocol is error free.
+A retransmission scheme is applied to compensate for loss or corruption of the datagram, using checksums and sequence numbers.
+It has ordered and unordered delivery modes.
+SCTP has effective methods to avoid flooding congestion and masquerade attacks.
+This protocol is multipoint and allows several streams within a connection.
+In TCP, a stream is a sequence of bytes; in SCTP, a sequence of variable-sized messages.
+SCTP services are placed at the same layer as TCP or UDP services.
+Streaming data is first encapsulated into packets, and each packet carries several correlated chunks of streaming details.
 The Tutorial will ultimately present multimedia over general Wireless and WiMAX networks.
-The breakup of the talk is as follows: